-Abalone can be served whole or thinly sliced.
+Abalone is a delicacy that can be served whole or thinly sliced.
 Ausab canned abalone can be fried, used in soups or grilled.
-To eat our canned abalone products in seasonings, simply remove the abalone from the bag and can.
+To enjoy the deliciousness of canned abalone in seasonings, simply remove the abalone from the bag and can.
 Pour the seasoning into a microwave-safe dish and heat it in the microwave.

 Cut the abalone into thin slices and serve it with your meal, then pour the hot seasoning over the abalone to serve.
 The liquid in the bag is the natural juice of abalone, and you can store it and use it in your daily kitchen.
 You can get canned abalone in brine (salt and water) that taste lighter, or canned abalone in sauce that are tastier.
 Illegal to take abalone from the wild, the number of abalone is now at critically low levels due to overexploitation.
 Abalone is ideal for garnishing on top of your favorite salad or soup, giving your dish extra texture and flavor.

 If you're looking for ways to cook canned abalone, try this recipe that teaches you how to stew them with Chinese spinach.
 The dust produced by crushing and cutting abalone shells is toxic and sculptors should be careful not to inhale fine dust particles.
 This easy recipe for fresh abalone is quick and uncomplicated, but it promises a juicy, tender and tasty abalone dish.
 Abalone is culturally important, as many indigenous tribes on the west coast harvest them for their meat and seafood.

 Leave a Comment